 Band of Brothers was commissioned by the Southport School in 2010 to honour the school’s respectful tradition of remembering the ‘old boys’ who served in WWI, WWII and the Vietnam War.
 The school has a close affiliation to the 39th Batallion.
-Sally Lockett, Head of Choral and Rob Cooke, Head of Music were both involved in Paul’s research leading up to the pieces conception.
+Sally Lockett, Head of Choral and Rob Cooke, Head of Music were both involved in Paul’s research.

 More than 75% of the school enlisted in the Great War and 52 boys out of 300 never came home.
 The St Albans Church was erected in their honour and the names of these fallen soldiers line the entrance.
 A candle is lit every day in their memory.
 There is a memorial room in the school, where also every day the school captain opens the pages from a large book, each page the story of an old boy who sacrificed his life for freedom and country.